 Jay Myers: I know exactly what you’re saying.
 I don’t know the right word for it, but this is why the Unilevers of the world have to acquire Dollar Shave Club because they can’t replicate that.
 And the massive brands acquire the small ones that figure out that marketing.
 If there was a way that the bigger brands could be as nimble and as close to the customer as these, I don’t know what you want to call them startups or emerging brands, or I guess it would be the D to C space, but yes.
 You’re a hundred percent right.
 And it’s not growth hacking, but I know what you mean though.

 Simon Rodrigue: I think there are a couple of things.
 And I think one is, I really love the concept of failing fast and it’s just human nature to hold on to things too long.
-So, as you’re going through this whether it’s always learning or whatever, remember that the core tenet to really evolve is that you’ve got to be willing to walk away from things when they are working and then try something else.
+So, as you’re going through this whether it’s always learning or whatever, the core tenet to really evolve is that you’ve got to be willing to walk away from things when they aren’t working and then try something else.
 And the second piece is, as you’re scaling your business, simplify, simplify, simplify.
-And it’s one of the things that I take from working at Walmart and one of the largest… it is the largest retailer in the world.
-Focus on how I simplify the business.
+And it’s one of the things that I take from working at Walmart and one of the largest… It is the largest retailer in the world.
+Absolutely focus on how I simplify the business.

 It adds data layers.
 It adds all of these different things that you need to run the business.
 You’ll often see it in the sense that “I could go after that target market but I need to do this differently.”
 So, it could be that I need a refrigerated truck or I need whatever it may be.
 Well, that’s going to add an incredible amount of complexity to your supply chain.
 I might even be ordering and all of that.
 Is that growth worth it?
 And it may be, then I’d want to go after that, but how am I doing it in a way that’s not going to add a bunch of costs or complexity or people to the business?
 Because it’s just going to make me less agile going forward.

 Jay Myers: Yes, there’s no trophy for having a complex business model and certainly your customers need to understand what you do and why you do it so they ultimately can buy from you because of that.
-And I think it’s one of those things and businesses have to fight against it because the natural path is to add complexities.
-And one of the things we think a lot about at Bold is the concept of “policies versus principal.”
-And I know that was something I was thinking about as you were saying this.
+And I think it’s one of those things and businesses have to fight against it because the natural path is to add complexities, and add — one of the things we think a lot about at Bold is the concept of “policies versus principal” — and I know that was something I was thinking about as you were saying this.
 One strong principle in decision-making can answer a question that you would need a policy book with 200 policies for.
-But if you have a principle that says you should do everything in your power to make the customer happy… Zappos used to have principles like this; You can make any decision up to $100 to make this customer happy within your power.
-And then it wasn’t a case where you had to ask, “Can I send this customer flowers if I find on the phone that a family member just died?” or whatever, but one principle can answer that.
+But if you have a principle that says you should do everything in your power to make the customer happy… Zappos used to have principles like this: You can make any decision up to $100 to make this customer happy within your power.
+And then it wasn’t like, “Can I send this customer flowers if I find on the phone that a family member just died?” or whatever, but one principle can answer that.